 Historically, our business and operations was concentrated in Zhengzhou.
-Since 2006, we have expanded our residential property development operations into other high growth cities, including Beijing, Shanghai, Tianjin, Chengdu in Sichuan Province, Hefei in Anhui Province, Jinan in Shandong Province, Suzhou, Kunshan and Xuzhou in Jiangsu Province, Zhengzhou and Xingyang in Henan Province, Sanya in Hainan Province, Changsha in Hunan Province, and Xi'an in Shaanxi Province.
+Since 2006, we have expanded our residential property development operations into other high growth cities in China, consisting of Chengdu in Sichuan Province, Hefei in Anhui Province, Jinan and Qingdao in Shandong Province, Suzhou, Kunshan and Xuzhou in Jiangsu Province, Zhengzhou and Xingyang in Henan Province, Sanya in Hainan Province, Changsha in Hunan Province, Xi'an in Shaanxi Province, Zhuhai in Guangdong province and Sanya in Hainan province.
 We plan to expand into other cities as suitable opportunities arise.
 The development of real estate projects in other cities will impose significant demands on our management and other operational resources.
 Moreover, we will face additional competition and will need to establish brand recognition and market acceptance for our developments in these new markets.
 Each of these cities has its own unique market conditions, customer requirements and local regulations related to the local real estate industry.
 If we are unable to successfully develop and sell projects outside of our existing markets, our future growth may be limited and we may not generate adequate returns to cover our investments in these new markets.
 In addition, if we expand our operations to other cities with higher land prices, our costs may increase, which may lead to a decrease in our profit margin, or impairments resulting from land value decreases.

-We are still in the early stages of expanding into the U.S. market, a market in which we have limited development experience and which may require us to spend significant resources, and there can be no assurance that we will be able to succeed in the U.S. market or in other markets into which we expand.
+We are in the early stages of expanding into the U.S. market and the Malaysian market, markets in which we have limited development experience and which may require us to spend significant resources, and there can be no assurance that we will be able to succeed in the United States market and the Malaysian market.

-While our primary focus continues to be residential real estate markets in high growth tier 1 and tier 2 cities in China, in 2012 we expanded to the U.S. market and have opportunistically secured five real estate properties.
+While our primary focus continues to be residential real estate markets in high-growth tier I and tier II cities in China, in 2012 we expanded to the United States market and have opportunistically secured five real estate properties.
 Two of these projects were acquired for resale and were sold out in early 2015.
-The other projects include an on-going residential ground-up development project in Brooklyn, New York (named "New York Oosten"), and two newly acquired land parcels in Manhattan, New York and in Flushing, Queens, New York.
-We are in the early stage of expanding into the U.S. and there can be no assurance that we will be able to succeed in the U.S. market.
-We have limited experience in the U.S. real estate market and may not be able to develop and implement an effective property development process appropriate for the U.S. market.
-In addition, given our limited experience in the U.S. market, it may be difficult for us to accurately forecast our future revenues and expenses related to existing and future projects in the U.S. Our ability to locate appropriate future projects in the U.S. and generate future revenues from such projects may require us to expend significant capital and management resources.
+The other projects include an ongoing residential ground-up development project in the Williamsburg neighborhood of Brooklyn, New York ("New York Oosten Project"), and two newly acquired land parcels in Manhattan, New York and in the Flushing neighborhood of Queens, New York.
+We are in the early stage of expanding into the United States and there can be no assurance that we will be able to succeed in the United States market.
+We have limited experience in the United States real estate market and may not be able to develop and implement an effective property development process appropriate for the U.S. market.
+In addition, given our limited experience in the United States market, it may be difficult for us to accurately forecast our future revenues and expenses related to existing and future projects in the United States Our ability to locate appropriate future projects in the United States and generate future revenues from such projects may require us to expend significant capital and management resources.